Property (T) and Poincar\'e duality in dimension three

 We use a recent result of Bader and Sauer on coboundary expansion to prove residually finite 3-dimensional Poincaré duality groups never have property (T).
 This implies such groups are never Kähler.
 The argument applies to fundamental groups of (possibly non-aspherical) compact 3-manifolds as well, giving a new proof of a theorem of Fujiwara that states if the fundamental group of a compact 3-manifold has property (T), then that group is finite.
 The only consequence of geometrization needed in the proof is that 3-manifold groups are residually finite.

-A finitely generated group $G$ has property (T) if $H^1(G;\pi)=0$ for all unitary representations $\pi$.
-In this note, we prove that residually finite 3-dimensional Poincaré duality groups never have property (T).\footnote{ Note there do exist residually finite 3-dimensional Bieri-Eckmann duality groups with property (T), for instance, torsion free finite index subgroups of $\SL_3\Z$.
+A countable discrete group $G$ has property (T) if $H^1(G;\pi)=0$ for all unitary representations $\pi$.
+We prove that this is incompatible with 3-dimensional Poincaré duality for residually finite groups.\footnote{ Note there do exist residually finite 3-dimensional Bieri-Eckmann duality groups with property (T), for instance, torsion free finite index subgroups of $\SL_3\Z$.
 Additionally, for $n>3$ it is known that there are non residually finite $\PD_n$ groups \cite{Mess}. }

 \begin{introthm} Let $G$ be a residually finite $\PD_3$ group.
 Then $G$ does not have property (T). \end{introthm}